EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 <Solution>

 The diamond operator looks like this: `<>`, and the compiler figures out what type should be in there.
-The diamond operator is used while creating a new instance of an object, for instance like this: `List<Integer> exampleList = new ArrayList<>();`.
+The diamond operator is used while creating a new instance of a class, for instance like this: `List<Integer> exampleList = new ArrayList<>();`.
 The compiler can figure out that the `ArrayList` holds objects of the type `Integer` as we already told the compiler that the variable type was some sort of `List` holding `Integer` objects.
 Please note that the non-primitive type `Integer` is used here.

 </Solution>